liyuantsao/liyuantsao.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Here's the link to my [CV](https://drive.google.com/file/d/1dExvA126u-dORC98vovE40r0uZ0zNaiO/view?usp=sharing).
+Here's the link to my [CV](https://drive.google.com/file/d/1JeEk8LCZYFnCY_GprXERXywnAyO5-yq3/view?usp=sharing).

 Hi!
 I'm Li-Yuan Tsao (**曹立元**), a second-year master's student at Department of Computer Science, [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/) (NTHU), advised by Prof.
 [Chun-Yi Lee](https://scholar.google.com/citations?user=5mYNdo0AAAAJ&hl=en).

 My research interest lies in the field of computer vision.
 I have previously worked on tasks related to image super-resolution and domain adaptation, and I'm eager to explore new research areas.

-**I'm going to apply for a PhD position in 2025 Fall**, and seeking for overseas research internships or collaborations.
-If you have any related projects, suggestions, or opportunities, please feel free to contact me!
+**I'm planning to apply for a Ph.D. program starting in Fall 2025.** If you have any opportunities or suggestions, I'd greatly appreciate it if you could reach out to me!